-An established risk governance and ownership structure ensures oversight of, and accountability for, the effective management of risk at the HSBC Group, regional (the group) and global business level.
+An established risk governance and ownership structure ensures oversight of, and accountability for, the effective management of risk at the group and global business level.
 The risk management framework fosters the continuous monitoring of the risk environment and an integrated evaluation of risks and their interactions.
 Integral to the group's risk management framework are the enterprise tools of Risk Appetite, Top and Emerging ('T&E') Risks, Risk Map and Stress Testing.